LemoAlex/VC-database/README.md

 Unicycler: https://github.com/rrwick/Unicycler

 The database creation will be in 4 parts:
-1. Genome assembled using Spades from SRA reads. --> We need a strain list with the SRA accession numbers.
-We did a litterature search for this, but a "general one" can be found for VC in Legault et al. 2021 ( DOI: 10.1126/science.abg2166 )
+1. Genome assembled using Spades from SRA reads.
 2. Genomes from Refseq database (simple download)
 3. Genomes from Genbank
 4. Genome assembled using Unicycler from long reads

+For each step, we need a strain list with the accession numbers (SRA, Refseq,Genbank...).
+It can be through litterature search, through the NCBI website, or through some previous databases (e.g.Legault et al. 2021 ( DOI: 10.1126/science.abg2166 ))